ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 ![Architecture](images/solution29/architecture.png)

 1. Raw data is stored on {{site.data.keyword.cos_short}}
-2. Data is reduced and refined with SQL Query
+2. Data is reduced, enhanced or refined with SQL Query
 3. Data analysis occurs in {{site.data.keyword.DSX}}
 4. Line of business accesses a web application
 5. Refined data is pulled from {{site.data.keyword.cos_short}}